 Earlier this month, I was given several dozen cassettes that had belonged to veteran radio broadcaster Bob Gay, who died last December at the age of 87.
-Among the stations he worked for was KARN-AM 920 in Little Rock, where he was program and music director in the late 1970s.
+Among the stations he worked for was KARN-AM 920 in Little Rock, where he was program and music director in 1977.

 A cassette featuring an hour of Little Rock station KARN-AM 920 on Feb.
 14, 1977.

 Sorting through the random mix of recordings, I zeroed in on one tape labeled KARN, Feb.
 14, 1977, 4- 5 p.m.
 That was just five years after Ted Snider bought the station, along with what became KKYK-FM 103.7 and the Arkansas Radio Network.
-He built his broadcast operation into the state’s best, including a large newsroom that provided newscasts and agriculture reports heard on about 60 stations throughout the state.
+He built his radio operation into the state’s best, including a large newsroom that provided newscasts and agriculture reports heard on about 60 stations statewide.

 Having worked at KARN in the 1990s — when the AM station was still among the top-rated in the Little Rock market — I developed tremendous respect for Snider.
 He ran his stations and state network with a savvy business instinct, knew how to foster relationships within the industry, treated his employees with respect and knew the importance of the stations providing community service.
 Snider died earlier this year on Jan.
 14 at the age of 96, but at his memorial service, it was a joy learning more about his life.